If you’re reading this, you've probably heard of a craze that took the crypto world earlier this year: "DeFi Casino Summer".

 Now that you know how to yield farm (or have bookmarked this page for later), let's talk about what the yield farming opportunity really is.

-At its core, we know that when we're yield farming, we're getting rewarded for providing liquidity, as well as for staking our proof of liquidity providing, in the form of LP tokens.
+At its core, we know that when we're yield farming, we're getting rewarded for providing liquidity, as well as for staking our LP tokens (basically, proof of liquidity).

 Let's understand why we should be getting a liquidity fee and the risk we have when we do so (impermanent loss).
 And then let's talk about why anyone would issue tokens for us to "stake" our LP tokens.